e-kwsm/QUIP/doc/Tutorials/adaptive-qmmm-step0.rst

-In this tutorial, we will carry out classical and hybrid multiscale QM/MM (quantum mechanics/molecular mechanics) molecular dynamics simulations using the Learn on the Fly (LOTF) schmee for fracture in silicon.
+In this tutorial, we will carry out classical and hybrid multiscale QM/MM (quantum mechanics/molecular mechanics) molecular dynamics simulations using the Learn on the Fly (LOTF) scheme for fracture in silicon.
 For the classical simulations we will use the Stillinger-Weber [Stillinger1985]_ interatomic potential, which provides a generally good description of many properties of silicon,